 What is haemophilia?

 Haemophilia is a bleeding disorder caused by a gene mutation.
 If you have haemophilia, your blood doesn’t clot properly, which makes it difficult to control bleeding.

 When a blood vessel is injured, special proteins in your blood called ‘clotting factors’ act to control blood loss by plugging or patching up the injury.
-If you have lower than normal levels of a clotting factor, then you have haemophilia.
+People with haemophilia have lower than normal levels of a clotting factor.

 There are 2 types of haemophilia.

 - Haemophilia A (also called classical haemophilia) is the most common type.
 It is caused by lack of clotting factor 8, which results from a mutation in gene F8.

 - Haemophilia B (sometimes called Christmas disease) is caused by lack of clotting factor 9, which results from a mutation in gene F9.

 Some people have mild haemophilia, while others are more severely affected.